nickoneill/LAFeatureDetection/Readme.md

 Most users will probably be satisfied by using the default class method `probablePointsForImage:(NSImage *)kernel inImage:(NSImage *)sample` which makes some assumptions and returns an array of the most likely locations of the kernel image in the sample (likeliest first).
 The points returned are the likely location of the bottom right corner of the kernel.

-(There are some optimizations for faster execution or specific use cases that could be customized for but so far we're aiming for simplicity)
+### Contributions ###

+I'm open to suggestions or pull requests.
+Or you can just track progress on [Trello](https://trello.com/board/image-fft-correlation/4f74e20243c8990d7528b36a).

 ### Credits ###

-Many thanks to the Apple Scitech list for answering all sorts of implementation questions, and Thijs Hosman for turning me onto this topic in the first place.
+Many thanks to the Apple Scitech list for answering all sorts of implementation questions, and Thijs Hosman for introducing me to the concept.

 Test images procured from the [USC Signal and Image Processing database](http://sipi.usc.edu/database/database.php).